AmitozBrar/AmitozBrar/README.md

 ## I'm a Student, Developer, and Gamer!!

-- 🌱 I’m currently learning Pentesting 😇
+- 🌱 I’m currently learning JavaScript 😇
 - 👯 I am looking for more developing experience
 - 🥅 2022 Goals: Gain more on-hand coding experience, contribute to group projects, learn as much as I can and make new friends!
 - ⚡ Fun fact: I like to illustrate